 Photo of overwhelmed person courtesy of Peopleimages/Getty Images.

-Dr. Patricia Thompson is a corporate psychologist and the President of Silver Lining Psychology, a management consulting firm in which she helps organizations ranging from small businesses to Fortune 100 companies to achieve greater success through executive coaching, team building, and personality assessment for hiring.
-A frequent writer and media contributor, her advice has been featured in The Harvard Business Review, Fast Company, TIME, Entrepreneur, CNN, and many other outlets.
-She is also the creator of a variety of online courses geared to help others to strengthen their leadership skills and enhance their work effectiveness through mindfulness.More from this Author
+Dr. Patricia Thompson is a corporate psychologist and the President of Silver Lining Psychology, a management consulting firm in which she provides executive coaching, team building, and personality assessment for hiring.
+A frequent writer and media contributor, her advice has been featured in The Harvard Business Review, Forbes, Fast Company, TIME, Entrepreneur, and many other media outlets.
+To get her free Checklist for Success with 40 actionable tips to boost your career, click here.More from this Author